actix/actix-website/content/docs/extractors.md

 {{< include-example example="extractors" file="json_two.rs" section="json-two" >}}

-# Form
+# URL-Encoded Forms

-At the moment, only url-encoded forms are supported.
-The url-encoded body could be extracted to a specific type.
-This type must implement the `Deserialize` trait from the _serde_ crate.
+A URL-encoded form body can be extracted to a struct, much like `Json<T>`.
+This type must implement `serde::Deserialize`.

 [_FormConfig_][formconfig] allows configuring the extraction process.